Trey Songz: 2008–2010: Ready

-Songz's fourth studio album, Passion, Pain & Pleasure, was released on September 14, 2010.
-Trey began work on the album in early 2010 with Sean Garrett, Troy Taylor and Stargate and has stated that the album will be his most personal to date and was completed in July 2010.
-The album's lead single, "Bottoms Up", featuring rapper Nicki Minaj, was released on July 27, 2010, and has reached number 6 on the Billboard Hot 100 chart, becoming his biggest hit to date.
+2010–2012: Passion, Pain & Pleasure and Chapter V

+In early 2010, Trey began working on the album with Sean Garrett, Troy Taylor, and Stargate, whom has stated that the album will be his most personal to date and was completed in July 2010.
+The album's lead single, "Bottoms Up" (featuring Nicki Minaj), was released on July 27, 2010, and reached number 6 on the Billboard Hot 100 chart, becoming his biggest hit to date.
 The single has since been certified 3× Platinum.
 "Can't Be Friends" was released as the album's second single in August 2010.
 Songz embarked on the Passion, Pain & Pleasure Tour on August 6, 2010, with singer Monica.
 The tour is his first headlining tour to date and consists of shows in venues that seat 3,000 to 5,000 people.
 Songz also contributed the song "Already Taken" to the Step Up 3D soundtrack, which was released on July 27, 2010.
 He filmed a video for the song, which was released in July 2010.
 The leading lady in the video is former girlfriend and professional dancer Helen Gedlu.
 Songz appeared at the 2010 MTV Video Music Awards on September 12, 2010.
+Songz's fourth studio album, Passion, Pain & Pleasure, was released on September 14, 2010.
 Songz also performed at the BET Awards 2011 which was broadcast on June 26, 2011.

-2011–2012: Chapter V

-On August 18, 2011, it was announced Songz will be working on his fifth studio album titled Chapter V. In an interview Trey said the album, which would act as the follow-up to Passion, Pain & Pleasure, was nearing completion.
+On August 18, 2011, it was announced Songz will be working on his fifth studio album, titled Chapter V. In an interview Trey said the album, which would act as the follow-up to Passion, Pain & Pleasure, was nearing completion.
 He also said, "It's my sixth year in the game so I've been here for a while now.
 You can expect the best me you've ever heard.
 I don't have any release dates in mind right now but I'm just making music and enjoying myself in the studio and having fun.
 I have a few dream collaborations on that album that I want, but they say if you blow out your candle and make a wish you can't tell people what you ask for or it won't come true".

 On November 28, 2011, his 27th birthday, Songz released his Inevitable EP to prepare for the release of his album.
 The EP opened with first week sales of 27,000 landing it at No. 23 on the Billboard 200 and No. 4 on Billboards Top Hip-Hop R&B Albums chart.
 As of October 18, 2012, the EP has sold 91,000 copies in the United States.
 In February 2012, Songz will embark on his Anticipation 2our to promote his mixtape Anticipation 2 and to raise awareness of his new album.
 In July 2011, he was cast in Texas Chainsaw 3D as Ryan, the male lead role.
 The film was released on January 4, 2013.